dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 Once you've authorized the transfer, you may have to **wait up to seven days for your domain transfer to complete.**

 <info>
-We will only charge your credit card for the transfer once it has completed.
+The total transfer price will be held on your card immediately.
+Your card will be charged once the transfer completes.
+Should anything go wrong during the transfer, funds will be released.
 </info>

 ## Transfer status